9248 4824 | 24HR

 Clear access for our technicians to all systems and equipment under this contract must be maintained at all times.

-Any routine inspections and testing required at intervals greater than shown above shall be quoted to you on a separate basis prior to their due date.
+Any routine inspections and testing required at intervals outside of the agreed time periods shall be quoted to you on a separate basis prior to their due date.

 The Client agrees for the Contractor to complete repairs to the value of Five Hundred Dollars Only ($500.00) + GST (including labour and materials) without prior approval.
 This allows our technicians to rectify defects at the time of testing, saving return visits and additional expense.